abcsds/OnlineBCI/README.md

  - `handouts`: Documents to hand out to your participants.
 This includes a Call for Participants, and an information sheet for the participants.
  - `img`: Figures, images, and plots that help you document your experiment.
  - `settings`: Place your settings or configuration files here.
-  - `BrainVisionRecorder`: Workspace and configurations for BP software.
-An example of a workspace file for BVRecorder is placed here.
   - `layout`: Files related to the electrode placement selected.
 - `raw`: This folder contains the `XDF` files required for analysis.
 - `para`: The psychopy paradigm folder.
  - `data`: A folder for the logs comming from psychopy.
  - `lists`: The trial lists for the paradigm.
  - `res`: A folder for the resources of your paradigm.
- - `main.psyexp`: The RSVP paradigm programmed for psychopy.
+ - `train.psyexp`: The training paradigm programmed for psychopy.
  - `README.md`: Information on the paradigm project.
 - `scr`: Scripts for processing and analysis.

 ## Raw Data
-Raw data is stored in the [`xdf`](https://github.com/sccn/xdf/wiki/Specifications) format, under the `out` directory.
+Raw data is stored in the [`xdf`](https://github.com/sccn/xdf/wiki/Specifications) format, under the `raw` directory.

 Subject 000 is no subject (just noise).
+Subject 001 is a real test subject.